nicholasglazer/archcheatsheet/docs/environment/power-management.md

 - [ACPI](https://wiki.archlinux.org/index.php/Acpi)(Advanced Configuration and Power Interface) - small program that displays kernel modules for different ACPI parts.
 [acpid](https://wiki.archlinux.org/index.php/Acpid) is a daemon that handles ACPI events like battery, lid et.c..
 ::: warning
-You probably already have systemd-logind.
+You probably already have systemd-logind installed.
 So this acpi + acpid bundle is not needed.
 :::

 ## Laptop Mode Tools